 If the employment of Ms. Bell or Messrs.
-Kain, Federico, Kuehl, Pas, or Pollack terminates by reason of a Termination Without Cause or Termination For Good Reason, each as defined in their employment agreements, and such termination does not occur during the 21-month period (24 months in the case of Ms. Bell or Messrs.
-Pas or Pollack) following a Change of Control, each such executive would be entitled to the following payments from the Company, as applicable, in addition to the payments listed below under "All Terminations" (a) an amount equal to the product of (i) 1.5 for Messrs.
-Federico, Kain or Kuehl or 1.0 for Ms. Bell or Messrs.
-Pas and Pollack, multiplied by (ii) the sum of (A) the executive's annual base salary at the time of such termination, plus (B) the target value of the executive's annual cash bonus for the year in which such termination occurs (the "Severance Amount"), paid over 18 months for Messrs.
-Federico, Kain, and Kuehl, and 12 months to Ms. Bell and Messrs.
-Pas and Pollack, respectively; (b) a pro rata portion of the annual cash bonus the executive would have been entitled to receive if he or she had remained employed through December 31 of the year in which such termination occurs (as determined by the Compensation Committee but assuming that all qualitative and subjective performance metrics were achieved at their target level); (c) reimbursements under COBRA, or substitute payments, for the executive and his or her eligible dependents for up to 18 months in the case of Messrs.
-Federico, Kain and Kuehl and 12 months in the case of Ms. Bell and Messrs.
-Pas and Pollack; and (d) acceleration of any outstanding unvested equity awards.
-Mr. Kain's Severance Amount (and his eligibility for reimbursements under COBRA or substitute payments) will be proportionally reduced for each month that he remains employed between July 1, 2021 and December 31, 2022.
+Kain, Federico, Kuehl, or Pollack terminates by reason of a Termination Without Cause or Termination For Good Reason, each as defined in their employment agreements, and such termination does not occur during the 21-month period (24 months in the case of Ms. Bell or Mr. Pollack) following a Change of Control, each such executive would be entitled to the following payments from the Company, as applicable, in addition to the payments listed below under "All Terminations" (a) an amount equal to the product of (i) 1.5 for Messrs.
+Federico, Kain or Kuehl or 1.0 for Ms. Bell or Mr. Pollack, multiplied by (ii) the sum of (A) the executive's annual base salary at the time of such termination, plus (B) the target value of the executive's annual cash bonus for the year in which such termination occurs (the "Severance Amount"), paid over 18 months for Messrs.
+Federico, Kain, and Kuehl, and 12 months to Ms. Bell and Mr. Pollack, respectively; (b) a pro rata portion of the annual cash bonus the executive would have been entitled to receive if he or she had remained employed through December 31 of the year in which such termination occurs (as determined by the Compensation Committee but assuming that all qualitative and subjective performance metrics were achieved at their target level); (c) reimbursements under COBRA, or substitute payments, for the executive and his or her eligible dependents for up to 18 months in the case of Messrs.
+Federico, Kain and Kuehl and 12 months in the case of Ms. Bell and Mr. Pollack; and (d) acceleration of any outstanding unvested equity awards.
+Mr. Kain's Severance Amount (and his eligibility for reimbursements under COBRA or substitute payments) was proportionally reduced for each month that he remained employed between July 1, 2021 and December 31, 2022, and, as of December 31, 2022, the Severance Amount for Mr. Kain is \$0.